learn-co-curriculum/html-css-site-publishing-using-ftp/README.md

 2. Describe key details to connect to a remote FTP server
 3. Using FileZilla Client to upload content

-## Publishing Using FileZilaa and FTP
+## Publishing Using FileZilla and FTP

-<iframe width="640" height="480" src="https://www.youtube.com/embed/q89ZQXsIFQQ?rel=0" frameborder="0" allowfullscreen></iframe>

 ### What Is FTP?

 FTP stands for File Transfer Protocol.
 It is one of a few standardized ways to connect to and transfer content to a remote server.
 There are many programs for Mac and PC that make transferring using FTP easy.
 In order to host your site on a remote server you will need to register for hosting space.
-If you'd like to use your own domain (e.g., "myawesomedomain.com"), you'll need to purchase one.
-For a list of paid domain and hosting providers see the links below at the bottom of this lesson.
+If you'd like to use your own domain (e.g., "myawesomedomain.com"), you'll need to purchase one. *For a list of paid domain and hosting providers see the links below at the bottom of this lesson.*

+<iframe width="640" height="480" src="https://www.youtube.com/embed/q89ZQXsIFQQ?rel=0" frameborder="0" allowfullscreen></iframe>

 ### Key Details For Connection